 What you need to know about varicose veins

 Varicose veins can show up in teenagers, and they become much more common as you age.
-By age 40, about 40 percent of women have them.
-By age 70, 70 percent will!
-And about 40 percent of men will eventually have them, too.
+By age 40, about 40% of women have them.
+By age 70, 70% will.
+And about 40% of men will eventually have them, too.

 Q: What are varicose veins?

 Varicose veins are lumpy, red or blue swollen veins close to the surface of the skin.
 They range in size from less than a millimeter to more than a centimeter in diameter.

 The smaller ones are sometimes called spider veins.
 They usually aren’t a serious health problem.
 But they can itch, burn and feel uncomfortable.